 In Between is a photo essay by Tisch sophomore Alina Patrick that portrays people who fall between different identity groups.
-It focuses on three individuals: Ellie Winter, a woman living in Brooklyn who is half black and half white, Tisch sophomore Marley Jean Fernandes who does not identify as transgender, but presents themself androgynously and Emily Patrick, a half Mexican and half white woman who recently moved to East Harlem.
+It focuses on three individuals: Ellie Winter, a woman living in Brooklyn who is half black and half white; Tisch sophomore Marley Jean Fernandes, who navigates their gender identity outside of the binary; and Emily Patrick, a half Mexican and half white woman who recently moved to East Harlem.

 Winter is very confident in her black identity.
 She said she feels more comfortable and accepted in black communities than in white ones.
 In fact, she said that “It was hard to be an Irish person… because they don’t see you as Irish, they see you as black.”
 Although she has never felt fully a part of either racial community, she said she has found that “if you know what it means to be black, people will accept you no matter how you look.
 You’re a part of the community, mentally and emotionally.”